Second Spring: An International Journal of Faith and Culture

 Through all these means, and the conferences we organised each year, we were making contact with others who felt the same need we did.
 Friends, old and new, became collaborators, and a complex network began to form, of individuals and institutions in many countries that all wanted roughly the same thing: a thing that is hard to put into words, but which we all recognise when we see it.
 It has something to do with hope, and something to do with beauty.
 We hope you will catch a glimpse of it when you read these pages.

 In 2014, Stratford passed away as Issue Eighteen was published.
-For this reason, the journal went into hiatus for a few years.
-In 2019, for the fifth anniversary of Stratford’s death, we plan to bring out a special double issue as a tribute to Strat’s life and work, through our imprint at Angelico Press.
-Meanwhile, we are developing our online material through “Second Spring Current”, and back issues of Second Spring are available from our Shop, and from Thomas More College in the States.
+For this reason, the journal went into hiatus.
+In the years since Stratford’s death our resources have been increasingly limited, and therefore we have not been able to maintain print publication for now.
+We are developing our online material through “Second Spring Current”, and back issues of Second Spring are available from our Shop.

 We are not currently accepting unsolicited material.
 Please check back soon.